grincc/grin-wallet-api-tutorial/readme.md

            └─26784 /usr/local/bin/grin
 ```

-## Preparing a Python virtual enviroment
+## Preparing a Python virtual environment

 A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a "system" Python, i.e., one which is installed as part of your operating system.
-In order to create a virtual environment run the next command:
+In order to create a virtual environment, run the next command:

 ```bash
 python3 -m virtualenv .venv